chengpatrick/Procedural-Room-Content-Generation-MR/README.md

 ![Pasted image 20240318022303](https://github.com/chengpatrick/Procedural-Room-Content-Generation-MR/assets/57270044/863c2630-31d1-480d-b305-0129c76d83be)

-The is the structure for a general instantiator, the mesh and collider is in the Quad component.
+This is the structure for a general instantiator, the mesh and collider is in the Quad component.
 ![Pasted image 20240318022035](https://github.com/chengpatrick/Procedural-Room-Content-Generation-MR/assets/57270044/42bd7584-8592-4891-bf34-a3b0707f2ea0)

 ## Room Bound